 ETL and Application Integration

-For a better view of enterprise information assets, integrating data stored in disparate applications such as Salesforce.com and MS Dynamics is mission critical.
-An end to end ETL process helps integrate data from applications, massage the data when performing the ETL process for ensuring data quality, and load it into a target destination such as a data warehouse or database.
+For a better view of enterprise information assets, integrating data stored in disparate applications such as Salesforce.com and MS Dynamics is mission-critical.
+End to end ETL solutions help integrate data from applications, massage the data when performing the ETL process for ensuring data quality and load it into a target destination such as a data warehouse or ETL database.